 As I write this in my home office and surrounded by a rolled-up rug, vacuum, and a ladder left from my last DIY project.
 If I snapshotted my desktop, you think my workspace is put together, but, like my bullet journal on the pages I choose not to photograph, my home is a work in progress.
 My bullet journal has helped me learn to embrace just taking a chance on an open page and not hanging my hopes on each page looking perfect.

-Here are four ways that bullet journaling has helped me manage stress and feel less overwhelmed
+4 ways that bullet journaling has helped me manage stress

 1. Bullet journaling is a self-care habit that feels manageable.